Minimal surfaces with negative curvature in large dimensional spheres: Harmonic maps, minimal surfaces and results of Song

 \subsection{Harmonic maps from surfaces}

-Let $(S,g)$ be a closed Riemannian surface and $(M,h)$ a Riemannian manifold.
-The \emph{energy} of a smooth map $f: S \to M$ is
+Let $(\Sigma,g)$ be a closed Riemannian surface and $(M,h)$ a Riemannian manifold.
+The \emph{energy} of a smooth map $f: \Sigma \to M$ is

-where the norm $\Vert \d f\Vert$ is computed using the tensor product metric on $\T S\otimes f^*\T M$.
+where the norm $\Vert \d f\Vert$ is computed using the tensor product metric on $\T^* \Sigma\otimes f^*\T M$.
 The map $f$ is called \emph{harmonic} if it is a critical point of the energy, namely if for any smooth variation $(f_t)_{t\in (-\epsilon,\epsilon)}$ we have

-Since $S$ has dimension $2$, the energy $\E(f)$ only depends on the conformal class of $g$, and so harmonic maps can be defined on the underlying Riemann surface surface $X=(S,[g])$: a smooth map $f: X \to (M,h)$ is harmonic if and only if the $\mathbb C$-linear part $\partial f$ of its differential is holomorphic.
+Since $\Sigma$ has dimension $2$, the energy $\E(f)$ only depends on the conformal class of $g$, and so harmonic maps can be defined on the underlying Riemann surface $X=(\Sigma,[g])$: a smooth map $f: X \to (M,h)$ is harmonic if and only if the $\mathbb C$-linear part $\partial f$ of its differential is holomorphic.

 The notion of harmonic maps is intimately linked with the theory of branched minimal immersions.
-The following classical result is an extension of of a classical result of Eells--Sampson \cite{EellsSampson} by Sacks--Uhlenbeck \cite{Sacks:1982aa} see also \cite{Micallef:1995aa}.
+The following result due to Robert Gulliver, Robert Osserman and Halsey Royden \cite{Gulliver:1973} is an extension of a classical observation of James Eells and Joseph Sampson \cite{EellsSampson} -- see also Jonathan Sacks and Karen Uhlenbeck \cite[Theorem 1.6]{Sacks:1982aa}.

 \begin{proposition} A map $f$ from $X$ to $(M,h)$ is a branched minimal immersion if and only if it is harmonic and conformal. \end{proposition}